Economic regulation of airports

-Commissioner Paul Lindwall delivered a speech to the Australian Airports Association (AAA) National Conference on 16 November 2022.
+Commissioner Paul Lindwall delivered a speech to the Australian Airports Association (AAA) National Conference.

 Download the speech

 Thank you for inviting me to speak at the AAA National Conference here in Adelaide.
 Today I would like to reflect on the four Productivity Commission (PC) inquiries that have helped the government to determine airport regulation since the privatisation of Australia’s airports in 1994, with a larger focus on the 2019 report.

 I would then like to discuss more recent developments, including the pandemic, and the potential future regulatory path of airports.